fraser-lab/fraser-lab.github.io/courses/computing_2023/index.md

     - introduction to ssh and scp concepts

 ### Sept 18 - SW
-- working on a remote computer (wynton)
+- working on a remote computer (Wynton)
     - logging in
     - file transfer
     - vi and how to do insert mode, write, quit - note that there are many other things, but that we aren't using them